HR and People departments have come a long way since Toby Flenderson put them on the map in everyone’s favorite binge-worthy show, The Office.

 Your company’s core values are the foundation of its culture.

-These sound like universally-held dreams that we all want and should never expect from our careers.
-But the thing is, these goals are entirely attainable with the right set of core values to attract like-minded candidates who will commit to your company for the long haul.
+These goals are entirely attainable with the right set of core values to attract like-minded candidates who will commit to your company for the long haul.

 Plus, your core values are not stagnant.
 They should change as your company matures to keep up with industry trends, brand identity, target audience, growth, and more.